yusukebe/WebService-Simple/README.md

         my $flickr = WebService::Simple->new(
             base_url => "http://api.flickr.com/services/rest/",
             param    => { api_key => "your_api_key", },
+            # compression => 0
+            # croak       => 0
             # debug       => 1
         );

     Create and return a new WebService::Simple object.
     "new" Method requires a base\_url of Web Service API.

+    By default, the module calls Carp::croak (dies) on unsuccessful HTTP requests.
+If you want to change this behaviour, set croak to FALSE and get() or post() will return the HTTP::Response object on success and failure, just like the base LWP::UserAgent.

+    By default the module will attempt to use HTTP compression if the Compress::Zlib module is available.
+Pass compress => 0 to ->new() to disable this feature.

-    If debug is set, dump a request URL in get or post method.
+    If debug is set, the request URL will be dumped via warn() on get or post method calls .

 - get(_\[$extra\_path,\] $args_)